 - DIY IR+GIS: Aircraft operators should follow the instructions below - installation is inexpensive and realatively easy

-- GIS for iPads is on the public NFIC server can be overlaid by Air Attacks, ask your GIS team, or call me to help
+- GIS for iPads is on the public NFIC server can be overlaid by Air Attacks, ask your GIS team.

 Passive hands-free Infrared: Long heralded as breakthrough technology for fire fighting, good IR cameras have become so inexpensive that here is no reason not to install one on every Air Attack plane.
 Installation & FAA certification are also easy, and so is usage.
 Fixed mounted side looking infrared (SLIR) sees through the smoke and dark.
 SLIR requires no training or 3rd person board.
 It is so easy that on the first flight both the Air Attack and pilot will become completely functional.